 Philadelphia is a great City to live in.
 Like any large American City there is always some risk.
 The campus is very safe.
 Students coming from a foreign country should do research on different living options and what the rental rates. in addition, public transportation routes should be studied to makes sure there is direct transit to campus.
 Its best to have already lined up several places to live prior coming to study.
 The MSSD Student was recently designated as a STEM Program which means that international students who graduate from our program are eligible to apply for a 17 month extension beyond the normal 12 month OPT.

-Philadelphia University is a Middle States Accredited Institution.
+Thomas Jefferson University is a Middle States Accredited Institution.

 The MSSD program is a post-baccalaureate program focused on leadership, specialized knowledge, innovative thinking and specific skills.
 Those wishing to become a registered architect should look into accredited architecture master’s programs.